dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 Money money = jValue.GetValue<Money>();
 ```

-`GetValue<Money>()` calls the custom converter for `Money`.
+Above the `GetValue<Money>()` calls the custom converter for `Money`.

 Although `JsonValue<T>` is intended to support simple value types, any CLR value including POCOs and various collection types can be specified, assuming they are supported by the serializer.
-However, normally one would use `JsonArray` or `JsonObject` to create a new POCO or collection.
+However, normally one would use `JsonArray` or `JsonObject` instead to create a new POCO or collection.
 Supporting this "bring-your-own-object" scenario is a convenience and also supported by Newtonsoft.
-Note that when this is done, the POCO or collection is serialized as expected but when deserialized the type will be either a `JsonObject` or a `JsonArray`, not a `JsonValue<T>`.
+The POCO or collection is serialized as expected but when deserialized the type will be either a `JsonObject` or a `JsonArray`, not a `JsonValue<T>`.

-During serialization, some features specified on `JsonSerializerOption` are supported including quoted numbers and null handling.
+During serialization, some features specified on `JsonSerializerOptions` are supported including quoted numbers and null handling.
 See the "Interop" section.

-## Why `JsonValue` and not `JsonNumber` + `JsonString` + `JsonBoolean`?
-The JSON primitives (number, string, true, false) do **not** have their own `JsonNode`-derived type like `JsonNumber`, `JsonString` and `JsonBoolean`.
-Instead, a common `JsonValue` class represents them.
-This allows a JSON number, for example, to serialize and deserialize as either a CLR `String` or a `Double` depending on usage and options.
+Serialization can be performed in several ways:
+- Calling `string json = JsonNode.ToJsonString()`.
+- Calling `JsonNode.WriteTo(utf8JsonWriter)`
+- Assigning a node to a POCO or adding to a collection and serializing that.
+- Using the existing `JsonSerializer.Serialize<JsonNode>(value)` methods.
+- Obtaining a `JsonElement` from a node and serializing the element.

-## Proposed API
+# Proposed API
-All types live in STJ.dll.
-The namespace is "System.Text.Json.Node" since the node types overlap with both "Document" and "Serializer" semantics, so having its own namespace makes sense.
-It
+All types live in `System.Text.Json.dll.
+The proposed namespace is **"System.Text.Json.Node"** since the node types overlap with both "Document" and "Serializer" semantics, so having its own namespace makes sense.

-### Main API: JsonNode and derived classes
+## Main API: JsonNode and derived classes
 ```cs
 namespace System.Text.Json.Node
 {